 While I was working out the anger and bitterness, a whole lot of sexual lyrics came falling out.
 What was little more than silliness on A ROOMFUL OF SEXINESS, where I was trying on the clothes just to see how they fit, now had more of an edge to it.
-Some of it doesn’t sound far off from misogyny, though I’ve never come anywhere near being a misogynist even in my angriest moments.
+Some of it doesn’t sound far off from misogyny, though I’ve never waded into that stupid river even in my angriest moments.

 This was just how my frustration found expression.
 I was pretty sure I would never get to experience any kind of intimacy with anyone.
-I figured if I couldn’t have what all the other guys I knew seemed to be getting even when they were horrible people who had no idea how to treat a woman with respect, at least I could sing about it.
+I figured if I couldn’t have what all the other guys I knew seemed to be getting even when they were horrible people, at least I could sing about it.
 As a sexually frustrated teenager in a group of slightly less sexually frustrated teenagers, I didn’t see the point in censoring myself.
-There were some much darker, suidical thoughts at play (made most explicit in Dance on My Brain), but it would take a few more albums before they really came to a boil.
+There were some darker, somewhat suicidal thoughts at play as well (made most explicit in Dance on My Brain), but it would take a few more albums before they really came to a boil.

 A few of these songs were meant for a projected solo album, even if they were little more than sketches (Voyeur and Nicotine and Beer only had about a verse apiece).
 I would have recorded them on my own at some point, I’m sure, but when it became clear how well we were playing off of one another I stopped thinking about recording anything by myself and just hit the record button and improvised those songs into a state of completion with Gord and Tyson.